Travelhack

 A separate item worth mentioning is shoe shiners.
 This is strictly an Istanbul "thing".
 They usually operate near the main tourist routes.
 The trick is that the cleaner "accidentally" drops his brushes — of course, in full view of tourists.
 And, of course, someone will pick them up.
 This is absolutely not to be done!
 Not only that you will impose a completely unnecessary service, but then also ask for it a fabulous amount.
 And rest assured: they will not let go until you pay.

-Another common scam in Istanbul: two men in uniform come up to you, introduce themselves as police officers and ask to search your bag for drugs.
-During this "search" they cleverly pull out your wallet right in front of frightened tourists.
-Remember - never show the contents of your bags to anyone on the street.
-Even if they are really police officers, ask to search them at the station.
+Another common scam in Istanbul works as follows: two people in uniform approach you, introduce themselves as police officers, and ask to search your bag for drugs.
+During this so-called “search,” they skillfully steal your wallet right in front of frightened tourists.
+Remember — never show the contents of your bag to anyone on the street.
+Even if they are real police officers, insist that the search be conducted at a police station.

-And, of course, always, under any circumstances, show maximum politeness and respect - it will help to prevent conflict and will certainly favor you with the locals!
+And, of course, always show the utmost politeness and respect in any situation — this will help prevent conflicts and will certainly leave a good impression on local residents!

 Хочешь путешествовать чаще?